 - Stay just on the North Island.
 Every major campervan company in New Zealand has an office in Auckland, making pick-ups easy.
 North Island highlights include the Bay of Islands and Northland (including 90 Mile Beach, though note that you can't drive a campervan ON the beach), the Coromandel Peninsula, Hobbiton, Rotorua, Taupo, Tongariro National Park, Mount Taranaki, and Wellington.

 - Stay just on the South Island.
 Most campervan companies also have offices in Christchurch, and the South Island is the more popular of the two for road trips.
-Highlights here include Abel Tasman National Park, glaciers on the West Coast, Mount Cook (the tallest mountain in NZ), Christchurch, Queenstown, and Milford Sound.
+Highlights here include Abel Tasman National Park, glaciers on the West Coast, Aoraki / Mount Cook (the tallest mountain in NZ), Christchurch, Queenstown, and Milford Sound.

 - Do a one-way trip that covers both islands.
 The most popular routes are either from Auckland to Christchurch or Christchurch to Auckland, with a ferry ride in between the two.
-You really need at least two weeks to cover the highlights on both islands.
+You really need at least two weeks (or longer) to cover the highlights on both islands.

 If the one-way trip appeals to you, check out my 2-week New Zealand road trip itinerary.